Frequently Asked Questions

 Your questions, answered

 • I am trained in a person-centred and experiential model.
+I also work relationally and through trauma-informed lens.

 The core of this model rests in that people are innately good and they strive for growth, personal development and progression.